cidentertainment/node-replay/README.md

 ```

 All responses are stored as text files using the simplest format ever, so you
-can edit them in Vim, or any of the many non-Vim text editors in existence:
+can edit them in any text editor:

 - First comes the request method and path (including query string)
 - Followed by any headers sent as part of the request (like `Accept` and `Authorization`)